solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ## Inspect the objects contained within the `azure_ai` extension

-Reviewing the objects contained within the `azure_ai` extension can provide a better understanding of the capabilities it provides.
+Reviewing the objects contained within the `azure_ai` extension can provide a better understanding of the capabilities it offers.
 You can use the [`\dx` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DX-LC) from the `psql` command prompt to list the objects contained within the extension.

 ```psql
 \dx+ azure_ai
 ```

 The meta-command output shows the `azure_ai` extension creates three schemas, multiple user-defined functions (UDFs), and several composite types in the database.
-The table below lists the schemas added by the extension and provides a description of each.
+The table below lists the schemas added by the extension and describes each.

 | Schema | Description |
 | ------ | ----------- |